SRT / VTT / ASS Subtitle Formats

 ---|---|---|

-File Header | None | WEBVTT followed by 1 blank line |
+File Header | None | WEBVTT followed by a blank line |

-Timestamp Format | HH:MM:SS,mmm , comma separating seconds and milliseconds | HH:MM:SS.mmm , period separating seconds and milliseconds |
+Timestamp Format | HH:MM:SS,mmm , comma separates seconds and milliseconds | HH:MM:SS.mmm period separates seconds and milliseconds |

-Text Formatting Support | Not supported | Supports HTML tags, such as <b> , <i> |
+Text Formatting Support | No | Yes, HTML tags like <b> , <i> |

 Subtitle Number | Required | Optional |

-Style and Position Support | Relies on player or external style files | Built-in CSS style support, supports location information |
+Style & Position Support | Relies on player or external style files | Built-in CSS style support, position info supported |

-Annotations | Not supported | Supports NOTE annotations |
+Annotations | No | Yes, NOTE annotations |

-Advanced Features Supported | Basic subtitle features only | Supports Karaoke, annotations, styles, etc. |
+Advanced Features | Basic subtitle features only | Supports karaoke, annotations, styles, etc. |

-Usage Scenarios | Local video files, simple subtitle display | HTML5 video, online subtitles, complex subtitle display |
+Use Cases | Local video files, simple subtitle display | HTML5 video, web subtitles, complex subtitle display |

 <track>